 Cost of living in Riyadh

-The cost of living in Saudi Arabia is generally on par with other destinations in the Middle East, although Riyadh is the most expensive city in the Kingdom.
-The cost of living in Riyadh is much lower than Abu Dhabi, but more expensive than Doha.
+The cost of living in Saudi Arabia is generally on par with other destinations in the Middle East.
+Riyadh is the most expensive city in the Kingdom as indicated by its Mercer's 2023 Cost of Living Survey ranking which placed it at 85th out of 227 cities evaluated.
+The cost of living in Riyadh is much lower than Jeddah and Abu Dhabi, but more expensive than Doha.

 Fortunately, many expats move to the Kingdom on lucrative relocation packages with allowances for housing, transport, medical insurance and their children's education.
 Expats who have these costs covered by their employers usually find living expenses in Saudi Arabia to be reasonable and enjoy a comfortable lifestyle.